MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/intraday-insights-dashboard.md

 - [Conversations insights](#conversations-insights)
 - [Agent insights](#agent-insights)

-The information displayed in these sections is based on the conversations that have been closed in the last 24 hours, and is refreshed every 15 minutes.
+The information displayed in these sections is based on the conversations that have been closed within the last 24 hours.
 The report fetches the latest data and is generated in real time.
-If the report is kept open in a pre-configured Power BI workspace, it's automatically refreshed after 15 minutes; in a customer-configured workspace, the report is refreshed after every 5 minutes.
+If the report is kept open, it's automatically refreshed after 15 minutes.
+The report if it's in a pre-configured Power BI workspace is auto refreshed after every 5 minutes.

 > [!IMPORTANT]
 > To help ensure that the most accurate and up-to-date data is displayed on the dashboard, be sure to follow [best practices for using Omnichannel for Customer Service](best-practices.md).